Employer of Record Spain

 The local employment laws in Spain include mandatory compliance with the recommended work hours, minimum wage requirement vacation, and parental leave for the employees.
-However, it must be noted that any employment law applicable for businesses based in Spain is governed by The Estatuto de los Trabajadores, or Workers Statute.
+However, it must be noted that any employment law applicable to businesses based in Spain is governed by The Estatuto de los Trabajadores, or Workers Statute.
 It is the main legislation that regulates both individual and collective employment relationships existing between an employer and therefore prospective employees.

 Type of Visa and Work Permits in Spain

 For any individual intending to live and work in Spain, they need to deal with the Immigration Authority and Labor and Employment Authorities to obtain a work permit.
-The process gets a little bit easy for EU, EEA, and Swiss citizens as they can shift to the country without any restriction.
+The process gets a little bit easy for EU, EEA, and Swiss citizens as they can shift to the country without any restrictions.

-For employees from other countries, there are different categories for work permits for Spain depending on the category of employment.
+For employees from other countries, there are different categories for work permits in Spain depending on the category of employment.
 To work as a full-time employee in Spain, an individual is required to obtain a work permit.
 The application usually takes up to 8 months for processing.
 Upon getting approval from the Ministry of Labor, the foreign consultancy authority or Embassy looks after the matter and issues a work permit to the applicant.

 Challenges When Expanding into Spain